MTA’s plans for subways, buses, trains as winter storm approaches NYC

 MTA Bridges and Tunnels is asking customers to avoid unnecessary travel on the roads during this weather event.
 B&T's Command Center will monitor conditions to ensure efficient deployment of personnel and resources.
 Electronic weather sensors are functional and all facilities have the ability to monitor weather real-time weather and roadway conditions.
 There are 8646 tons of roadway de-icer on hand and 99 pieces of storm fighting equipment including trucks and plows at the ready.

-For the latest service updates and schedule changes, customers are encouraged to check mta.info.
+For the latest service updates and schedule changes, customers are encouraged to check mta.info .

-Customers can also follow and set up alerts on the MTA's twitter accounts for individual service lines: NYCT Subway, NYCT Bus, LIRR and Metro-North.AlertMe
+Customers can also follow and set up alerts on the MTA's twitter accounts for individual service lines: NYCT Subway , NYCT Bus , LIRR and Metro-North .

+With this blast of winter weather, New York City officials have declared a "Code Blue."
+Warming shelters are open for anyone without a place to go.
+If you see someone at risk, call 3-1-1 to get them help.

+In New Jersey, you can call 2-1-1, and on Long Island shelters are open through tomorrow.